realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Use fake power switch

 Check this if you want to use a fake power switch.
-See [here](#fake-power-switch)
+See [here](#fake-power-switch).

 ##### &#9654; External time travel button: Delay

 Selects a delay (in milliseconds) from when pressing the external time travel button until the time travel sequence starts.
-See [here](#external-time-travel-trigger)
+See [here](#external-time-travel-trigger).

 #### Settings for other peripherals

 ##### &#9654; Control props connected by wire

-This selects whether a GPIO pin is activated upon a time-travel in order to play synchronized time travel sequences on other props.
-See [here](#controlling-other-props)
+This selects whether the TT_OUT/IO14 pin is activated upon a time-travel in order to play synchronized time travel sequences on other props, if those props are connected by wire.
+See [here](#controlling-other-props).

+##### &#9654; Signal Time Travel without 5s lead

+If this option is unchecked (which is the default), a time travel is signalled for wired props with a 5 second lead, to give the prop time to play an acceleraton sequence.
+If this option is checked, TT_OUT/IO14 is activated when the time travel actually starts.

+For CircuitSetup original props, if they are connected by wire, this option must not be set.
+For wirelessly connected props this option has no effect.
+Also see [here](#controlling-other-props).

 ##### &#9654; Provide GPS speed for wireless props